btastic/btastic.github.io/README.md

 If this policy changes, the updated version will be posted with a new "Last updated" date.

 Contact
-If you have questions about this policy, contact: [your email address]
+If you have questions about this policy, contact: quadfixr@gmail.com